 Misoprostol used alone may terminate a pregnancy.
 But it is more often used with other medicines, such as mifepristone or methotrexate, in first-trimester abortions.

-Misoprostol alone, moistened and used vaginally, is over 90% effective in terminating first-trimester pregnancies of less than 8 weeks.1
+Misoprostol alone, moistened and used vaginally, is effective in over 90 out of 100 cases in terminating first-trimester pregnancies of less than 8 weeks.1

 Misoprostol can be given orally, buccally (dissolved between the gums and cheek), or vaginally.
 Misoprostol is slightly more effective when taken vaginally than when taken by mouth.1 But many doctors are only giving misoprostol by mouth because of reports of a rare, fatal infection that affected a few women after using vaginal misoprostol.
 Some studies have shown that taking misoprostol buccally works as well as when it is given vaginally or orally.2, 3